topStrip1

 If you’re feeling lonely, take some time today to engage in one fo these exercises.
 It may not erase your loneliness completely, but small steps are important when battling loneliness.

-1. Utilize technology to find a community: In-person interactions have stress-reducing qualities and can generate positive feelings, but virtual connection has its positives as well.
+1. Find an Online Group: In-person interactions have stress-reducing qualities and can generate positive feelings, but virtual connection has its positives as well.
 If you have people you’re emotionally but not physically close to, set up a virtual game night or video call.
 If you’re not connected to a community, join an online group.
 (Here are some mental health apps that host online communities for people struggling with their mental health.)

 3. Help others: Humans are a social and community-driven species, so we need to be in community with others.
 Lending a helping hand to others can provide the positive brain chemicals you need to fight loneliness.
 Plus, you’ll probably meet some cool people in the process!
 Volunteer at a local organization or get to know your neighbors and ask how you can help out.